jarretgabel/codeshame/_posts/2015-02-18-runaway-sizzle.md

   1. ($ selector) vs $(selector).
 Just because you can, doesn't mean you should.
   2. Don't forget to cache your selectors!
   3. Unnecessary specificity.
-  4. jQuery.eq() and .first() already return a collection making the extra jquery wrapper extraneous.
+  4. jQuery's .eq() and .first() methods already return a collection making extra wrappers extraneous.

 ![Facepalm](/assets/images/homer.gif)